Towards Automated Semantic Interpretability in Reinforcement Learning via Vision-Language Models: Interpretable Feature Extraction

-\textbf{Step 1: Querying the VLM for Semantic Features.} To extract intelligible features from an unseen environment that could be used to train an effective RL policy, we need to first determine what features are useful to model decision-making.
+To extract intelligible features from an unseen environment that could be used to train an effective RL policy, we need to first determine what features are useful to model decision-making (line 3 in Algorithm~\ref{alg:perception}).
 In this step, we provide the VLM with: